ivop/atari8080/README.md

 ##### Source to source translator

-We could use the instruction emulation code to implement a 8080 to 6502 source to source transloter.
+We could use the instruction emulation code to implement a 8080 to 6502 source to source translator.
 Each 8080 opcode is replaced by the equivalent in 6502 instructions.
 We won't be using the extended memory banks anymore, so memory access will also be faster.
 We do need a proper (dis)assembly listing of the source program.
 One where data and code